Intensive Review of Internal Medicine

 • Recordings of all sessions, which will be made available for 60 days following the conclusion of this program.

 • AMA PRA Category 1 Credits™ and other relevant credits.
 All live (in-person and streaming) and recorded sessions are eligible for these credits.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

 • The chance to pose your specific questions to course faculty.